wlytle/magic-tutoring/README.md

-# magic-tutoring
+# Magic Tutoring

--It's an app for scheduling and organizing tutoring events for a fictional school for witches and wizards
+Magic Tutoring is an app for scheduling and organizing tutoring events for a fictional school for witches and wizards.
+We will not permit the employment of Voldemort, nor the tuteloage of Tom Riddle.
+It allows a user to create an account as either an apprentice or a professor.
+As a professor a user can set their availability for tutoring conclaves and leave feedback on past conclaves.
+As an apprentice a user can signup for various subjects, see the availability for professors who tutor a given subject, and sign up for a conclave.

 ## Installation